-General interconnect notes for detailed fiber optic cable material information, testing, installation, and acceptance procedures are provided by the City of Columbus, Department of Public Service.
+Specifications for detailed fiber optic cable material information, testing, installation, and acceptance procedures are covered by Supplemental Specification 1620.

-12.6.2 Slack Storage
+12.5.2 Slack Storage

 Installation of extra cable slack is required for future maintenance and expansion of the system.
 For design purposes, approximately 150 ft. of cable slack should be included for every 1000 ft. of interconnect cable installed, although specific circumstances - such as a known future fiber access point or crowded existing infrastructure - may require more or less slack cable.
 Cable slack should be installed near an intersection and in an accessible location.